Tasman Council No Spray Register

 A ‘No Spray Zone’ register has been kept for many years, inviting residents to register their property frontage for exclusion from the use of chemical sprays by Council.
 To be considered for property frontage inclusion in this register, the property owner must complete a No Spray Register Application Form.
-Applications must include detail on the method of control and how regularly the owner plans to undertake control actions.
+Please note we don’t have authority over State Growth roads.

-The spraying program includes verge spraying on Council maintained roads, with spraying widths generally up to 1.2m from edge of pavement on sealed roads and from edge of shoulder on gravel roads.
+The spraying program includes verge spraying on Council maintained roads, with spraying widths generally up to 1.2m from the edge of the pavement on sealed roads and from the edge of the shoulder on gravel roads.
 Roadside drains that have recently been cleared are also treated.

 Tasman Council conducts roadside spot spraying for woody weeds at varying times throughout the year depending on suitable weather.
 Information on alternative weed control methods can be found via DPIPWE Invasive Species website.

-If your property was on the No Spray Zone before 8th Feb 2017 it will remain registered until the 30th June 2017.
-A new application will need to be submitted before 30th June 2017 to remain on the register.
+If your property was on the No Spray Zone before 8th Feb 2017, it will remain registered until the 30th October 2017.
+A new application will need to be submitted before 30th October 2017 to remain on the register.
 You can apply to be on the register at any time of the year.

 Code of Practice for Spraying in Public Places

 The Department of Primary Industries, Parks, Water and Environment provide the Code of Practice for Spraying in Public Places.